LinusLGL/ProfileEnhancer/SETUP_GUIDE.md

 The application uses OpenAI's API.
 Estimated costs:
 - Single job: ~$0.01 - $0.05 per generation
-- Model used: GPT-4o-mini (cost-efficient)
+- Model used: GPT-5 mini (cost-efficient)
 - Web search is free but may be rate-limited

 ### 8. Troubleshooting